david-knigge/NAS19-Trivia/README.md

 # NAS19-Trivia

 This trivia app allows the user to play a game of Trivia using questions obtained from the Opentdb API.
 Allows a user to select a difficulty level and play based on obtains questions filtered on that difficulty.
 User can choose to save their score under a name.
+Supports different screen sizes and rotation.

 ## Start screen, select a difficulty
 ![Portrait Mode](doc/Screenshot_1.png)